 Products containing CBD are immensely popular in the market over the past years, with many studies coming up supporting multiple therapeutic benefits offered by the compound.
 CBD is extracted from cannabis plants that contain various cannabinoids other than CBD.
 CBG is one among them.

 CBG is found in lesser amounts than CBD in cannabis plants but it has been observed to have properties that reduce inflammation, handle pain and even check the proliferation of cancer cells.

 What Is CBG?

 CBG (cannabigerol) is a cannabinoid found in cannabis plants, but in different amounts in different cannabis plants.
 The acidic form of CBG is CBGA (Cannabigerolic acid).
-It is the CBGA that is converted into three major cannabinoid precursors, THCA (Tetrahydrocannabinolic acid), CBDA( Cannabidiolic acid) and CBCA( Cannabichromenic acid).
+It is the CBGA that is converted into three major cannabinoid precursors, THCA (Tetrahydrocannabinolic acid), CBDA( Cannabidiolic acid), and CBCA( Cannabichromenic acid).

-CBG is formed through decarboxylation from the amounts of CBGA that doesn’t get converted into the aforementioned precursors.
+CBG is formed through decarboxylation from the amounts of CBGA that don’t get converted into the aforementioned precursors.
 This explains why cannabis strains are usually lower in CBG content.
 Most cannabis strains have less than 1 percent CBG by weight.
 It requires the cannabis breeders to experiment with genetic manipulation and crossbreeding to improve the yields of CBG.